antvis/G2/docs/introduction.md

 ## Composition

-So far we have plotted several charts, including scatterplot, barchart, bubble, etc,.
-But more strictly speaking, they are called single view visualizations.
+So far we have plotted several charts, including scatterplot, bar chart, bubble, etc, But more, strictly speaking, they are called single view visualizations.
 A **view** is an area with multiple marks, coordinate transformations and [interactions](/introduction#interaction).

-For more complex situations, G2 use a **view tree** to describe multi-view displays, which allows you create a whole dashboard with a single specification.
+For more complex situations, G2 use a **view tree** to describe multi-view displays, which allows you to create a whole dashboard with a single specification.

-Each node of the view tree has its own data, space and time.
+Each node of the view tree has its own data, space, and time.
 In the view tree, a single view plot is called a **view node** and a mark is called a **mark node**.
-The type of the rest nodes is called **composition node** that divides the data domain, spatial domain and temporal domain for child node.
+The type of the rest nodes is called **composition node** which divides the data domain, spatial domain, and temporal domain for the child node.

-Spatial composition node always split its space for child spaces and pass the copy of its data, such as [flex node](</composition-spatial#row(flex)>).
-Here we place the scatterplot and barchart from left to right.
+The patial composition node always split its space for child spaces and passes the copy of its data, such as [flex node](/composition-spatial#row(flex)).
+Here we place the scatterplot and bar chart from left to right.

 ```js
 (() => {